Information Technology (EN) fulltime

 Year four

-In the fourth year, you will first take various minors for six months.
-You can choose between Mobile development or Cloud Computing.
+In the fourth year, you will first take a minor for six months.
+The choices in the Information Technology programme are Mobile Development and Cloud Computing.
 The minors are followed by the individual graduation phase which almost always involves an independent research and development process commissioned by a company.
 For example, you might develop a proof-of-concept for a mobile application.
 During your graduation thesis, you will report on the project.

 Mobile Development (September – January)